pieckenst/Experience-Installer/README.md

-WinInstaller
+Experience Installer
 ============

-# Custom Windows Installer in .Net for WinPE
+# Custom Windows Installer in .Net for WinPE which tries to replicate the look and feel of graphical portion of windows xp installation process

 ## Purpose of this tool